 Later we got a chance to drive the all-wheel-drive Challenger back at our Michigan headquarters.
 This includes a broader review of the Challenger as a whole.

-There are so many models and options available on the 2020 Dodge Challenger that this section would start to resemble an order sheet if we tried to list it all.
-Luckily, we provide a pretty clean breakdown here on Autoblog featuring each model's features, specs and local pricing.
+Pricing starts at $30,365, including the huge $1,495 destination charge (guess it costs a lot to ship a car from Canada these days).
+From there, well, there are so many models and options available on the 2021 Dodge Challenger that this section would start to resemble an order sheet if we tried to list it all.
+Luckily, we provide a pretty clean breakdown here on Autoblog featuring each model's features, specs and pricing.

 The Challenger comes standard with a typical amount of six airbags and a rearview camera, while blind-spot and rear cross-traffic warning, forward collision warning and adaptive cruise control are optional.
 Note that the latter two cannot be paired with a manual transmission.